 SUSTAINABLE FISHERIES Last year, CDF's Interdisciplinary Fisheries Project transitioned into a Think Tank, strengthening our interdisciplinary approach and expanding our geographical reach to produce scientific knowledge on fisheries as socio-ecological systems.
 Key highlights included: CONTRIBUTION OF ARTISANAL FISHERIES TO GALAPAGOS' FOOD SECURITY This year we advanced our research into the crucial role of artisanal fisheries for local food security, highlighting seafood as a primary protein source despite facing challenges such as limited access and unhealthy eating habits.
 In collaboration with Duke University, we identified key variables to monitor in order to better determine the Galapagos fisheries' contribution to food security.
 ASSESSING MERCURY LEVELS IN LOCAL CATCH We published important data indicating high levels of mercury concentration in local catch of wahoo (Acanthocybium solandri), mottled scorpionfish (Pontinus clemensi), and grouper (Hyporthodus mystacinus), with implications for human consumption.
-Based on these results, recommendations are to consume no more than 2g of wahoo or mottled scorpionfish per kilogram of body weight, and a maximum of 1g of grouper per kilogram of body weight. recommendations submitted to the GNPD to enhance artisanal fisheries management in GMR, aligning with our role as scientific advisors to the National Park.
+Based on these results. recommendations are to consume no more than 2g of wahoo or mottled scorpionfish per kilogram of body weight, and a maximum of 1g of grouper per kilogram of body weight.

+recommendations submitted to the GNPD to enhance artisanal fisheries management in GMR, aligning with our role as scientific advisors to the National Park.
 EXPANDING OUR NETWORK In 2023, we established the Too Big To Ignore Chapter for Ecuador - a partnership for fisheries research - alongside the Socioeconomic Research Network for the conservation of the Eastern Tropical Pacific Marine Corridor.
-Finally, we became an observer member of the internationally recognized South Pacific Regional Fisheries Management Organization and co-chair of the Global Ocean Accounting Partnership (GOAP).

-outreach and knowledge transfer events
+Finally, we became an observer member of the internationally recognized South Pacific Regional Fisheries Management Organization and co-chair of the Global Ocean Accounting Partnership (GOAP). outreach and 18 knowledge transfer events Tible technical reports produced with the Galapagos National Park Directorate (GNPD)

-TECHNICAL ADVICE FOR DECISION-MAKING The technical advice we provided last year informed the opening of sea cucumber and spiny lobster fisheries and influenced policy instruments for the Galapagos Marine Reserve (GMR) such as the fishing calendar and the inputs to the fishing regulation for Galapagos.
+international collaboration 9 networks in marine and coastal sciences TECHNICAL ADVICE FOR DECISION-MAKING The technical advice we provided last year informed the opening of sea cucumber and spiny lobster fisheries and influenced policy instruments for the Galapagos Marine Reserve (GMR) such as the fishing calendar and the inputs to the fishing regulation for Galapagos.
 Moreover, our involvement in the IUCN Red List assessment declared the Sailfin Grouper and White Spotted Sand Bass as endangered.
+660